 On August 16, 2018, an amended class action lawsuit was filed against CMP and the Company in the Cumberland County Superior Court on behalf of all CMP customers alleging that CMP's new billing software and metering system improperly overcharged customers.
-The plaintiff asserts this claim under the common law of unjust enrichment, breach of contract and fraudulent and intentional misrepresentation and seeks damages, punitive damages, attorney fees and costs.
-On September 21, 2018, we filed a Motion to Dismiss all of the claims that was opposed by the plaintiffs.
-On November 14, 2018, the plaintiff filed a motion for a preliminary and permanent injunction enjoining CMP from sending disconnection notices and/ or disconnecting their power until this litigation is resolved.
-On February 22, 2019, the Cumberland County Superior Court ordered that the proceedings be stayed until November 1, 2019 to allow resolution of the MPUC's formal investigation of CMP's billing practices and denied the plaintiff's motion for a temporary restraining order.
-On July 30, 2019, Douglas Herling, chief executive officer of CMP, and Iberdrola, S.A. were added as defendants and additional claims alleging violations of the Racketeer Influenced and Corrupt Organizations Act were added to the case.
+The plaintiff asserts claims based on unjust enrichment, breach of contract, and fraudulent and intentional misrepresentation and seeks damages, punitive damages, attorney fees and costs.
 CMP and the Company removed the case to federal court and filed a Motion to Dismiss on September 30, 2019.
 On November 22, 2019, upon agreement of the parties, CMP and the Company withdrew its motion to dismiss without prejudice and the plaintiffs were granted leave to file an amended complaint on or before January 31, 2020 to allow for the conclusion of the MPUC investigation into CMP's metering, billing, and customer communications practices.
-On January 30, 2020, the MPUC deliberated the metering, billing and customer communications investigation.
-The MPUC found that with exception of certain localized and random errors, CMP's billing system is working as designed and there were no systemic errors in billing.
-The decision also included an administrative process to address unresolved customer complaints of high bills.
-On January 31, 2020, the plaintiffs filed their third amended complaint.
-On February 28, 2020, CMP and the Company filed a Motion to Dismiss Plaintiff's Third Amended Complaint Without Prejudice or to Stay Proceedings Pending Plaintiffs' Exhaustion of Administrative Remedies which was denied on November 25, 2020.
+On January 31, 2020, the plaintiffs filed their Third Amended Complaint.
+On February 28, 2020, CMP and the Company filed a Motion to Dismiss Plaintiff's Third Amended Complaint Without Prejudice or to Stay Proceedings Pending Plaintiffs' Exhaustion of Administrative Remedies.
+The plaintiffs filed an opposition to the Motion to Dismiss and CMP and the Company filed a reply.
+Oral Argument on the Motion to Dismiss was held on September 8, 2020.
+On November 25, 2020, the Court denied CMP's motion to stay the proceeding or dismiss the proceeding without prejudice.
 On February 1, 2021, CMP and the Company filed its Motion to Dismiss with prejudice for all claims except the breach of contract claim, which under the rules cannot be dismissed via this motion.
 The plaintiffs' opposition was filed on March 9, 2021, and CMP filed its reply on March 29, 2021.
 Oral argument on the Motion to Dismiss was held on May 20, 2021.
-We cannot predict the outcome of this class action lawsuit.
+On August 6, 2021, the Court ruled on the Motion to Dismiss, granting dismissal of all counts against the Company and all counts against CMP except for certain fraud claims.
+On August 27, 2021, CMP filed its answer to the Third Amended Complaint as to the breach of contract and fraud claims.
+Thereafter the parties commenced discovery.